 - Research past scholarship winners.
 By looking online at biographies of previous winners, you can better understand the type of person a scholarship committee is looking for.

 - Create a scholarship checklist.
-Keep on task by scheduling submission deadlines, instructions, and things to do for each scholarship you’re interested in—for example, writing essays or getting letters of recommendation.
+Keep on task by scheduling submission deadlines, instructions, and items to complete for each scholarship you’re interested in — for example, writing essays or getting letters of recommendation.

 - Follow instructions carefully.
-Applications that do not follow instructions to the letter are discarded, so be sure to provide whatever information and materials the scholarship requests.
+Applications that do not closely follow instructions are discarded, so be sure to provide whatever information and materials the scholarship requests.

 - Make time for your essay.
 Thoroughly review the essay question and take your time articulating an answer.
 Give yourself time to research your answer, and make sure to give your writing the care it deserves.

 - Check yourself carefully.
-Bad grammar, poor punctuation, and an unorganized essay can hurt your chances of receiving an award.
+Bad grammar, poor punctuation, and/or an unorganized essay can hurt your chances of receiving an award.
 Have someone proofread your essays and personal statements before you submit them.

 - Secure letters of recommendation.
 Get letters from people who know you well and can highlight your strengths.
 Provide them with the scholarship information, and give them plenty of time to compose their letter.

 - Be on time.
-Keep to your schedule so you’re not waiting until the last minute.
+Don’t wait until the last minute.
 By submitting scholarships early, you free up your time to apply for more scholarships.

 - Make copies of all submissions.
 Scholarship givers can lose all or part of your application.
 Your copies can be your backup.
 By submitting early, you can protect yourself in case your application is returned or gets lost in the mail.